DFKI-NI/robot_api/README.md

 ## Contribution

-Your contribution is very welcome.
-Much robot specific functionality is still missing for many of our robots.
-Please develop on the `develop` branch or a sub-branch of it, and use merge requests to merge stable implementation back.
+Your contributions and pull requests are very welcome.
+Many standard robot skills are yet to be supported.
+We suggest the following structure:

 ### Actions